blogmywiki/ZXSpectrum/README.md

 'swarm' is The Swarm, a space-invaders-like game written in BASIC, again not by me.
 No credits.
 Mark Owen again maybe?

 'vhs?!‽?' is a BASIC program to draw a Sony Betamax logo - Mark Owen must have written this as he was always wanging on about how superior Betamax was to VHS.
+Also, note the early use of the interrobang, there.

 'vs-lander' is a BASIC lunar lander program by Mark Owen.